raberin/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them? describe() - basically is used to group several tests.
+For example, when one needs to group up multiple tests to test out one endpoint. it() - is specifically a single test.
+It is used multiple times in one describe block to test out functionality.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+   TDD is a way to make highly robust code.
+By creating a failed test from the get go we create code for it to pass this test.
+We add more tests and refactor the code and continously improve the code to pass all the tests.
+This approach in my opinion is a little tough to perform currently for me since i'm not really good at testing.
+Overall though it is a good approach since it creates robust code.

 1. Mention three types of automated tests.
+   Unit Testing - A small test in isolation Integration Testing - Several components are tested together to make sure they work.
+   E2E Testing - The whole program is tested.
+This is resource intensive, so one must have alot of smaller tests to supplement this.

 ## Project Set Up